 During the summer, concerts and musicals are presented in Stanley Park's Malkin Bowl.
 Kitsilano Showboat at Kitsilano Beach presents outdoor variety shows and concerts Monday, Wednesday, Friday and Saturday at 7:30 p.m. from early July to late August (weather permitting).
 For more information phone (604) 734-7332.

-SightseeingOpportunities to watch bustling harbor activities are available at several vantage points in Vancouver.
+Vancouver SightseeingOpportunities to sightsee and watch bustling harbor activities are available from several vantage points in Vancouver.
 Seaplanes, barges, tugboats, cargo ships, ferries and the SeaBus can be observed from Granville Square at the foot of Granville Street; from Canada Place at the foot of Howe St.; from Lonsdale Quay at the foot of Lonsdale Ave.; and from Stanley Park.
 Breathtaking views of the city, sea and mountains are available at Cypress Bowl, Simon Fraser University atop Burnaby Mountain, Grouse Mountain and Queen Elizabeth Park.

 Boat ToursHarbour Cruises

-Gray Line offers guided tours that include Butchart Gardens, Capilano Suspension Bridge Park and Grouse Mountain; phone (604) 451-1600 or (877) 451-1777.
+Gray Line offers guided tours that include travel to Capilano Suspension Bridge Park, Grouse Mountain, downtown Vancouver, Victoria and Whistler; phone (604) 451-1600 or (877) 451-1777.

 Walking ToursRockwood Adventures